Self-guided Sightseeing Tour #1 in Leipzig, Germany

 The Schinkeltor at the west entrance to the New Augusteum of the University of Leipzig is the only surviving building fragment of the university complex on Augustusplatz from the 19th century.
 It is named after the Prussian master builder Karl Friedrich Schinkel (1781–1841).
 It is a listed building.

-For about 60 years, the Krystallpalast was a place of entertainment in Leipzig consisting of numerous individual offers.
-It was considered the largest of its kind in Germany and was unique in Europe in terms of the variety of events and spatial complexity.
-The eponymous centrepiece was a building made only of glass and iron with a hall that was mainly used for variety events, which is why it was often referred to as the Krystallpalast-Varieté.
-A central dome building, the Alberthalle, had over 3,000 seats.
+The crystal palace was an entertainment facility in Leipzig for about 60 years.
+It was considered the greatest of its kind in Germany and was unique in Europe when it comes to the variety of events and spatial complexity.
+The name of the heart was a building consisting of a glass and iron with a hall that was primarily used for variety events, which is why it was often spoken by the crystal palace variety.
+A central dome building, the Alberthalle, had over 3,000 places.

 The Leipzig Music School "Johann Sebastian Bach" is the second largest music school in Germany.

-Wikipedia: Musikschule Leipzig „Johann Sebastian Bach“ (DE), Website
+Wikipedia: Musikschule Leipzig „Johann Sebastian Bach“ (DE), Website, Facebook, Instagram, Youtube

 The Messehof is a present-day commercial building with a shopping arcade, the Messehofpassage, in the city centre of Leipzig.
 It was built between 1949 and 1950 and is the first new municipal trade fair building after the Second World War.